When the forest fire comes, let the flames free your seeds

 It’s what we do with it is that counts.
 We can scurry down the dark alleys of our fear.
 We can run to the comforts of distraction, drugs, dissociation.

-Meet your jack pine self.
-Look at it when you reach the limits of your maturity.
-Turn to this part of you — borrowed from the real world of trees—to remind you that the unquenchable fires in your life are the parents of every new forest in you waiting to be born.
+When you reach the limits of your maturity, turn to this part of you — borrowed from the real world of trees—to remind you that the unquenchable fires in your life are the parents of every new forest in you waiting to be born.